Here are the FACTS about abortion:

 These FACTS can be found at the Guttmacher Institute.

-I realize that almost half of Americans are pro-Life, or at least when polled say they are pro-life.
+I realize that almost half of Americans are pro-life, or at least when polled they say they are pro-life.
 I am not at all convinced that as many people are pro-life as the polls suggest.

-I wonder what how pro-lifers would respond to polling questions like this?
+I wonder how pro-lifers would respond to polling questions like these:

 - Your eleven year old daughter is raped by a serial rapist and she became pregnant.
 Would you support your daughter having an abortion?